kem-a/appimageinfo/README.md

 ## Usage

 To use this script, you need to provide an AppImage file as an argument.
+AppImage file must be executable.

 ```sh
 ./appimageinfo <appimage-file>